yedukondalubdeveloper/Node-Interview-Questions-And-Answers/README.md

 * **npm**

 It is the default method for managing packages in the Node.js runtime environment.
-It relies upon a command line client and a database made up of public and premium packages known as the the npm registry.
+It relies upon a command line client and a database made up of public and premium packages known as the npm registry.
 Users can access the registry via the client and browse the many packages available through the npm website.
 Both npm and its registry are managed by npm, Inc.

 ```bash
 node -v